 Styles, Storage, and Woods

 Tea tables used during the early part of the 18th century tended to be of the rectangular variety, some of which had tray tops to aid in serving like a butler's table.

 Later, round tea tables featured tilt tops so they could easily be stowed along a wall when not in use.
 Mahogany was widely used in tea table manufacture, but other woods such as maple were occasionally utilized as well.

 The Decline of the Tea Table

 When tea prices went down after the American Revolution, celebrating tea service as such a grand affair was no longer in vogue.
 The tea table’s popularity waned, and they were scarcely produced until Colonial revival furniture became a fad much later in history.

 Originally this was a two-legged table style that was attached to a wall, usually via brackets.
 That early style became popular in the later 17th century, probably in France under Louis XIV, since console means bracket in French.
 Some are still made in this manner today.

-Console table can also mean any table with at least one undecorated, straight side, which allows it be placed up against a wall, and they are usually rectangular in shape.
+A console table can also mean any table with at least one undecorated, straight side, which allows it to be placed up against a wall, and they are usually rectangular in shape.
 Not always though, as in the instance of the semicircular demilune table.